conda/conda-lock/docs/authenticated_channels.md

     version: 22.02.00
     ```

-The rendered lockfiles will contain substituted environment variables so if you are making use of `conda-lock`
+The rendered lockfiles will contain substituted environment variables, so if you are making use of `conda-lock`
-in conjunction with git these should *NOT* be checked into version control.
+in conjunction with git these should _NOT_ be checked into version control.

 [anaconda.org]: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually